 First Aid and Emergency Items

 A first-aid kit is one of the most important things to pack for any hike.
 Your kit should include bandages, gauze, adhesive tape, tweezers, and antiseptic wipes.
-Also, pack any medications you may need, such as allergy medicine, an EpiPen, or an inhaler.

 Other emergency items to pack include a whistle, a headlamp with extra batteries, and matches or a lighter.
 These items can help you signal for help, see in the dark, and start a fire if necessary.